 • Top casserole with raisins and cover your baking dish with saran wrap.
 Refrigerate for four hours, or overnight.
 The bread needs time to adsorb the custard.
 Don’t skip this part, otherwise you may end up with bits of scrambled egg after baking.

-• Serve with maple syrup, raisins, and Chantilly cream on top. enjoy!
+• Cut it into squares and serve with maple syrup, raisins, and Chantilly cream on top.
+Enjoy!

 Notes